BDA-KTS/semantic-search-over_social-media-posts/README.md

 This method supports all use cases that require finding tweets (or other social media posts) for a specific topic, entity, or keyword.
 That usually applies to any research looking into trends or time series of tweets, e.g. for opinion mining.

 ### Keywords
-*Text similarity, Semantic similarity search, text retrieval*
+*text similarity, semantic similarity search, cosine similarity, text retrieval*

 ---